DephyInc/boot-loader/README.md

 For purging bootloader drivers (installed with the cube link):

 https://www.winhelponline.com/blog/driver-uninstall-completely-windows/
 dism /online /get-drivers /format:table pnputil /delete-driver <Published Name> /uninstall /force

+The driver SHOULD SAY: "STM Device in DFU Mode"

 There's some dll needed by DfUSE.
 I had it because I had previously installed it and added the directory to my path.
 Users will not necesarily have done that, so we just download the whole thing and locally export PATH to have this dir:

 *https://drive.google.com/file/d/10n0WdbGc9thBqayA13df-fIe_pN1Te3D/view?usp=sharing (dfuse setup for mn) (need whole Dfuse directory)

+~/.dephy/STMicroelectronics/Software/DfuSe_v3.0.6/Bin

 * Remove link to stm32 cube for drivers.
 Use st link utility drivers